info340-au23a/INFO340FinalProject/README.md

 This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.

-Group Member: Yiyi Wu, Fangzhou Xie, Yuanxi Li
+Group Member: Yiyi(Yisa) Wu, Fangzhou Xie, Yuanxi Li

 ### Problem/Data Domain